danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ### Handling Failing Upstreams with Cache
 ![handling failing upstreams with cache nginx](handling-failing-upstreams-with-cache.png)

 This next feature I'm going to tell you about is hands-down one of my favorite nginx features.
 I love it because how powerful it is, and how easy it is to do.
+Here is the scenario where it applies most...

-If you are sending "safe" requests (GET, HEAD, OPTIONS), and the upstream is failing you can set nginx to just return a stale version of the cache.
+ If you are sending "safe" requests (GET, HEAD, OPTIONS), and the upstream is failing you can set nginx to just return that cached request, even if it's stale.
 I've seen this work in production and it is beautiful.
 When you do this just be sure that you have alerting on the failing upstream service so you know there is an issue.

 ```conf
 ...